namitms/FindMeFoodTrucks/Design/Decision Register/CosmosDB hosting.md

 ## :dart: Context

-Azure Cosmos DB is available in two different capacity modes: provisioned throughput and serverless.
+Azure Cosmos DB is available in two different capacity modes: provisioned throughput and server less.

-Choosing the right model will help optimise the cost and performance
+Choosing the right model will help optimize the cost and performance

 ## :traffic_light: Decision

-The recommended approach is to use Serverless mode
+The recommended approach is to use Server less mode

 The decision is based on the guidance provided by Microsoft here: https://docs.microsoft.com/en-us/azure/cosmos-db/throughput-serverless